BMS-geodev/vectra-py/README.md

 Pinecone style namespaces aren't directly supported but you could easily mimic them by creating a separate Vectra index (and folder) for each namespace.

 ## Installation
+WIP, run via example.py for the moment.

+Eventually:
 ```
 $ pip install vectra-py
 ```